SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 |----------|:-------------:|
 | Door Cool Time | Button Cool Down.
 -----------------------
-## Evil Gambler
+## EvilGambler
 ### Imposter camp
-When a kill is made, success or failure is determined by a set probability. <br> If it becomes a success, to the successful kill cooldown of the setting,<br>.
+When a kill is made, success or failure is determined by a set probability. <br> If it becomes a success, to the successful kill cooldown of the setting,<br>
 Failure will result in a kill cooldown on the failure of the setup. <br> It is recommended to set a short cool for success and a long cool for failure. <br>
 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| The kill cool time at the time of success.
+| Kill cool time on success| It is kill-cool time for success.
-| The kill cool time at the time of failure.
+| Kill Cool Time on Failure| It's kill-cool time for failure.
-| The probability of success in gambling.
+| Success probability| The probability of successful gambling.
 -----------------------
-## Self-destructive man
+## SelfBomber
 ### Imposter camp
 Press the self-destruct button.
 People around you and yourself will die. <br>